salvadorgarciamunoz/pyphi/README.md

 To confirm you have a working installation, copy the file ```Examples/Example_Script_testing_MD_by_NLP.py``` to a new directory, run it using ```python Example_Script_testing_MD_by_NLP.py```, and verity that there are no errors logged to the console.

 # What is New
+#### May 27th
+* PLS model estimation using Non-linear programming as described in Journal of Chemometrics, 28(7), pp.575-584.
 #### March 30th
 * PCA model estimation using Non-linear programming as described in Lopez-Negrete et al. J. Chemometrics 2010; 24: 301–311